Abraham Klein (referee): 1974 World Cup

-Klein did not attend the 1974 World Cup Finals in West Germany due to the terrorist atrocity visited upon Israeli athletes at the Summer Olympic Games held in Munich in 1972.
+Klein did not attend the 1974 World Cup Finals in West Germany due to the Munich massacre visited upon Israeli athletes at the Summer Olympic Games held in Munich in 1972.
 Being an Israeli referee it was thought that he could be targeted by terrorist organisations.

 1978 World Cup

-Klein was selected for the 1978 World Cup where he was given the Argentina v Italy match in Group A in Buenos Aires.
+Klein was selected for the 1978 World Cup where he was given the Argentina v Italy match in Group 1 in Buenos Aires.

 In Klein's game Italy won with a Roberto Bettega goal but before half-time Klein denied Argentina a penalty kick.
 Klein said of the incident: "I analyzed all the players, which helped me to determine my tactics during the game.
 For example: towards the end of the first half, one of the Argentines went down in the penalty box and of course 80,000 people were whistling, screaming and crying for a penalty.
 I had learned from the previous games that I needed to be really close to the Argentinian players who caused the trouble.
 I am not telling you their names."

 Brian Glanville wrote of the incident: "There was nothing more impressive in this World Cup than the way he stood between his linesmen at half-time in the Argentina - Italy game, scorning the banshee whistling of the incensed crowd."
 Klein said: "At half-time, as I walked into the tunnel, I was booed at by 80,000 people.
 In the second half, as the players were called from the dressing-rooms, my tactic was not to walk onto the pitch before the players.
 I knew the crowd would remember what had happened at the end of the first half, and they would definitely welcome me with whistling and yelling, which is not a good feeling for a referee.
 So I waited until the Argentines came out of the tunnel and I entered the pitch with them, towards the applause."

+In the second phase Klein refereed the Austria v West Germany match in Group A.

 The referee in the final was Sergio Gonella, the Italian.
 Klein's appointment, though supported originally by FIFA was disputed by the Argentinians, reputedly, because of the political links between the Netherlands and Israel.
 But as Klein said, later: "When I'm on the pitch, only two things are important to me: being fair to both teams and making my decisions bravely.
 I think all referees are fair, but not all of them are brave, probably.
 At the 1978 World Cup, I was leading Germany vs Austria.
 Well, to a Jew Germans and Austrians are the same.
 But they were like Dutch and Brazilians to me."

 In the end Klein refereed the Third Place Match between Italy and Brazil which Brazil won.
 Klein was the only referee officiating three matches during the World Cup 1978.